 - The amount traded, in millions USD.

-For ease of use, the data was constrained to 2015, and the categories of trade were reduced from 30+ to 9 major categories listed by the WTO here.
+For ease of use, the data were constrained to 2015, and the categories of trade were derived from the nine major categories listed by the WTO here.

 How to use the App:

-Focusing on the first tab, the two handy dropdown lists are "USD or Percentage of Trade" and "Flow of Trade".
-These two lists will transform what the map shows.
-In the picture above, Percentage of Trade and Exports are selected from the lists.
-The map shows how much of of each country's trade is in exports.
-The darker shade of green, the higher the percentage of exports for that particular country.
+Below the page tabs, there are two dropdown menus: "USD or Percentage of Trade" and "Flow of Trade".
+These two menus will transform what the map shows.
+In the picture above, Percentage of Trade and Exports are selected.
+In this case, the map shows the percentage of each country's trade that is exports.
+The darker shade of green, the higher the percentage of exports is for that particular country.

-Moving onto the second tab, we can now look at an individual country and examine its trade in merchandise.
-Countries can also be selected from the dropdown list.
-Because the list has over 200 countries, it is advised that you type in the country you are interested in.
-In the picture above China was selected, and we include both Import and Exports.
-We can now look at the categories of products China trades in with a bar graph.
-If we are interested in the specifics, we can place the cursor over any bar to show the exact amount.
+Under the second tab "Country A", you can examine an individual country's trade in merchandise.
+Countries can also be selected from the dropdown menus below the page tabs.
+(Because the lists contain over 200 countries, it is recommended that you type in the country you are interested in to ease the country selection process.)
+In the picture above, China was selected as Country A, and both Import and Exports (All) are included.
+This allows you to examine categories of Chinese trade in a bar graph.
+If you are interested in specific values, simply move the cursor over any bar to show the exact values.

-At the bottom of the tab, there are a grid of graphs that compare each category to the world.
-On the left hand side, you will notice there are 9 checkboxes.
-The typical default is to show nine graphs, one for each category.
-However, we notice in the previous photo that China does not trade in Agricultural Products, Other Manufactures, and Other Semi-Manufactures.
-We can use these checkboxes to only show which variables w care about, and the graphs will be added or removed accordingly.
-The Country B tab is the same as Country A, only it is controlled by the Country B dropdown list.
+At the bottom of the page, there is a series of bar graphs that compare each merchandise category to the world average for that category.
+On the sidebar, there are nine checkboxes.
+The default is to show nine graphs, one for each category.
+However, because China does not trade in Agricultural Products, Other Manufactures, and Other Semi-Manufactures, these checkboxes can be used to limit the merchandise categories shown.
+Graphs will be added or removed accordingly.

 - The code that runs the data needs to be cleaned.
-There are a lot of code that can be simplified/removed.
+There is a lot of code that can be simplified/removed.

-- Include more than just one year.
-This will allow for longitudinal trends to be shown.
+- The data could include more than just one year.
+This will allow for the examination of longitudinal trends.

 - The WTO website has a far greater and more in-depth dataset that includes transactions between countries.
-However the data is not very structured and would take hours to clean properly.
+However the data are not well-structured and would take hours to clean properly.